solidoracle/leveredvault/README.md

 ## Overview

-An ERC4626 vault that deposits on aave with leveradge and float.
+An ERC4626 vault that deposits on aave with leveradge.

 You can deposit either Matic directly, or wMatic.

 Once deposited, you are givin a share of the vault in LVT tokens, that represent your ownership.
 When you want to withdraw, Leveredvault gives you back your principal amount and any earnings

+Key learnings: loans are expensive.
+At these rates, I'm loosing 2% a year on the loaned money!
+Luckily we are on testnet :)

 ## Deployment